 - See and learn with Pinterest.
 Pinterest is a social network you may not think of as an English learning tool, but it’s perfect for vocabulary-building.
 Learning new words through graphics and images isn’t new, but Pinterest is free to access and offers a wide array of beautiful images that you can search by keywords.

 You can use it as a graphic dictionary by searching for an unfamiliar word and seeing what comes up as a result.
 Be aware!
 Pinterest is very addictive!

 - Don’t forget videos!
 Not only are videos fun to watch, they’re also very easy to rewind and pause, making them ideal for building up your listening and comprehension skills.
 FluentU is a great source for video-based English practice.
-It uses real-world videos—like music videos, movie trailers, news and inspiring talks—and turns them into language learning experiences.

 2. Your Mobile Phone

 Smartphones have become so commonplace that we don’t leave our houses without them.
 It’s a way for us to stay connected, to pass the time, to share on social media and even do work.
 There are many great apps for English learning available on smartphones, but you can also use your phone in a different way!